tanveer98/django-crud-api/README.md

 # Deployment procedure (to AWS EC2)

+0. Be sure to open port 8000 from AWS console for the installation environment!

 ### Installing dependencies

 1. `apt-get install python3-pip python3 sqlite3 python3-venv` (to installing the necessary packages) (this assumes that its running on debian/ubuntu where venv is NOT bundled with python3 by default)